 In New Jersey, the police will administer a Standardized Field Sobriety Test (SFST) if the officer believes you are driving under the influence of alcohol or drugs.
-The importance of this test cannot be overstated.
-If an officer has probable cause that you are driving drunk, he will pull you over and administer a series of standardized field sobriety tests to confirm their suspicion which will lead to a drunk driving arrest.
+The importance of this test cannot be understated.
+If an officer has probable cause that you are driving drunk, he or she will pull you over and administer a series of standardized field sobriety tests to confirm their suspicion which will lead to a drunk driving arrest.

-Standardized Field Sobriety Test In A New Jersey DWI
+Standardized Field Sobriety Test In A New Jersey DWI Traffic Stop

 According to the National Highway Traffic Safety Administration, there are three tests that are acceptable in determining whether a motorist is intoxicated.
 These tests include:

 This test is the most accurate of the SFST.
 The officer administrating this test will have the accused follow a pen or finger with their eyes while keeping their head still.
 The officer will be looking to see if there is erratic motion of the eye from side to side, if the accused suffers from nystagmus which is repetitive, uncontrolled eye movements, and if the accused's eye starts to jerk before it has moved through a 45 degree angle.

 Walk and Turn